sunnatTuychiyev/Mazzaly_backend/README.md

 ### Visitors Statistics

-Unique visits to the /api/recipe-cards/ endpoint are logged via `VisitorStatistics`.
-A middleware stores the visitor's session ID and IP address once per session.
-The admin statistics dashboard visualises these records with charts for the last 24 hours, 7 days and 30 days.
+Unique visits to the `/api/recipe-cards/` endpoint are logged via `VisitorStatistics`.
+The middleware records a visit the first time a session hits the endpoint each day, storing the session ID and IP address.
+The admin dashboard shows charts for the last 24 hours, 7 days and 30 days.